Green That Life

 Connect With Others

-Join a group with other like-minded individuals who care about the environment.
-There’s comfort in knowing that you’re not alone, and that there are others, just like you, who want to make a difference.
-You may even be inspired to lead a group or spearhead an initiative.
-Just the simple act of talking with others about your fears can be cathartic.
+Join a group of other like-minded individuals who care about the environment.
+There’s comfort in knowing that you’re not alone and there are others, just like you, who want to make a difference.
+This simple act of sharing concerns and fears with others can be cathartic.

 Support Local and State Initiatives